How Italy celebrates Festa della Repubblica on 2 June

 A large-scale military parade will take place along Via dei Fori Imperiali, and firefighters will unfurl a giant Italian tricolour at the Colosseum.

-Italy marks Festa della Repubblica this year by opening state museums and archaeological sites, including the Colosseum, for free on 2 June.
+Italy also marks Festa della Repubblica by opening state museums and archaeological sites, including the Colosseum, for free on 2 June, for the second year in a row.

 Why does Italy celebrate Festa della Repubblica?